MysticZens/Assignment-2/README.md

     - User inputs their name
     - User give a brief explanation to why they rated it the number of stars they rated it
     - input appears in the review board
+6. API related
+    - Api is all good but no premium causes us to always wait long period of times before they allow us to use the database again.
 ## Credits
 ### Content
 - Inspiration for our website is from : https://aimtrainer.io